By Kerwin Holmes, Jr.

 If you are also following the Life of David Series, then you know that King Saul who came before David came from a very wealthy family.
 And Ziba, Saul’s slave, had become a permanent slave to remain in Saul’s family.
 Hence, when David being the present king over Israel (or prince if we consider God’s terms for the office), calls for anybody in Saul’s family who have survived, Ziba the slave is included in that category.
 And lo and behold, Ziba also cashed in on the bountiful trade goods that Saul had enjoyed while he lived.
 Ziba had 15 sons, an incredible number for inheritance and for economic stability, and 20 slaves of his own, another testament to Ziba’s wealth.
 In short, Ziba the Israelite slaves was rolling!
 He was doing better than many of us do working 9 to 5 jobs in America!
 And as if that didn’t do it justice, in a twist of some politicking that we will cover later on in the Life of David Series, Ziba ends up inheriting half of Mephibosheth’s inheritance on top of his own riches.
 Ziba was a very blessed man.

 Does this sound like the American slavery?
 No…that would be both an insult to history and to God (who is still sitting on trial here, mind you).
-And with slaves being able to prosper like this, then it’s no wonder in addition how a man could come to not recognize that a woman he may have taken as free was actually a promised woman to another man via slavery (see this post for that).
+And with slaves being able to prosper like this, then it’s no wonder for how a man could come to not recognize that a woman he may have taken as free-woman was actually a promised woman to another man via slavery (see this post for that).

 What is the recurring theme of this Biblical slavery from the Torah?
 It’s simple.
 Upward mobility for everyone!